Vero

 How Does Wine Get Its Color

-Now, we are all aware that there can be different shades of color, with undertones varying, but for simplicitities sake most wine experts, and us as well, subdivide wine colors into four broad categories: White, Orange (or amber), Rosé, and Red.
+Now, we are all aware that there can be different shades of color, with undertones varying, but, for simplicity’s sake, most US wine industry folks subdivide wine colors into four broad categories: White, Orange, Rosé, and Red.
 Let’s break down each one to understand how winemaking processes differ for each.

 White Wine